Anti–South Korean sentiment: Mongolia

 In 2008, it was reported that some South Korean men took sex tourism trips to Mongolia, often as clients of South Korean-run businesses in the country.
 This was said to spark anti-Korean sentiment and an increased number of assaults on South Korean nationals in the country.

 North Korea

 The Arch of Reunification in Pyongyang was officially demolished in January 2024.

 Naval skirmishes frequently occur between the two states, with North Korea targeting South Korean naval bases.
 The Bombardment of Yeonpyeong was cited by former UN ambassador Bill Richardson to be "the most serious crisis on the Korean peninsula since the 1953 armistice".

-In January 2024, Kim Jong Un was officially reported to abandon the goal of reunification, and recognize South Korea as a "primary foe and invariable principal enemy".
+In 2023, North Korea abandoned reunification as a goal and started de-emphasizing its ethnic ties with South Korea, instead designating the South as a hostile state.
+In January 2024, Kim Jong Un recognized South Korea as a "primary foe and invariable principal enemy".

 Philippines

 Ethnographic fieldwork done in Sabang from 2003 to 2015 found that the influx of [South] Koreans was viewed negatively by some locals and resident Westerners.
 South Koreans were also identified in 2007 as the top violator of immigration laws according to the Philippine Bureau of Immigration.

 Many South Korean social media influencers have been accused of a marketing strategy dubbed pinoy baiting, a practice that many other foreigners are also accused of.
 The strategy refers to the insincere usage, appropriation, and acknowledgment of Filipino culture by foreigners to pander to a Filipino audience.

 Some Filipinos perceive Koreans to be rude and to refuse integration into Filipino culture.
 Another area of concern was the prohibition of South Korean tourists from doing business with local tourist firms by South Korean tour operators.
 This would mean that Filipino firms would benefit significantly less from South Korean tourists.

 Some Korean media portrayals of Filipinos in movies such as Wandeuki (Punch) and negative treatment of Filipino-born or Filipino-raised celebrities living in South Korea such as politician Jasmine Lee and entertainer Sandara Park, have worsened Filipino views of Koreans.
 In an interview, Sandara Park stated, "[Filipinos] are really gentle.
 I feel upset because the Korean media only reports crime [when talking about the Philippines]."

 Senator Jinggoy Estrada proposed banning all Korean dramas and movies in the Philippines, and said "My observation is if we continue showing Korean telenovelas, our citizens praise the Koreans while Filipino artists continue losing jobs and money.
 So sometimes it comes to my mind that we should ban the telenovelas of the foreigners, and the Filipino artists who have great talent in acting are what we should be showing in our own country."
 Estrada clarified that he was only frustrated "that while we are only too eager and willing to celebrate South Korea's entertainment industry, we have sadly allowed our own to deteriorate because of the lack of support from the movie going public."